Drone Detection Solutions & Technology

-A radio frequency spectrum is divided into a number of frequency bands which specifies the general purpose and use for each band.
+The radio frequency spectrum is divided into a number of frequency bands which specifies the general purpose and use for each band.
 Drones predominantly operate on the ISM band (industrial, scientific, and medical) which is internationally reserved for the use of radio frequency (RF) energy rather than for communications.

 Drones operate in different parts of the ISM radio spectrum depending on the type of drone, the command link, video link or range extender being used.
 Common off the shelf drones use command and video download links that operate on the 2.4 GHz and 5.8 GHz radio frequency.
 However, there are drones that use 433 MHz, 900MHz and 1.2 GHz for video download or long range flight.

 To detect these drones, a radio frequency (RF) system , such as a spectrum analyser or software defined radio, is used to monitor the radio frequency spectrum to detect the command and control (C2) links between the controller and the drone and/or the downlink video link from the drone to the controller.
 Once detected, some of the more advanced RF systems can also identify the manufacture and type of the drone which can be useful in threat assessments and counter drone options.
-Many spectrum RF systems will simply report a detection somewhere within its range, whereas a system with a multiple antenna solution, can use triangulation to identify the geo location of the drone and potentially the controller.
+Many RF systems will simply report a detection somewhere within its range, or within a sector, whereas a system with a multiple antenna solution, can use triangulation to identify the geographical location of the drone and potentially the controller.